School Logo

 Music assessment is on-going throughout the year and children are encouraged to discover, identify and develop their own areas of strength.
 Alongside the ‘taught musical skills’ children learn to formulate an opinion and to participate and collaborate with others; enhancing teamworking skills and building an awareness of self and others.

 Musical experiences stretch beyond the National Curriculum with visits from professional musicians, composers and theatre companies.
-Every child rehearses and performs at least once in front of an audience each year
+Every child rehearses and performs at least once every term.
+Resilience is demonstrated especially by those children who are not natural performers, but in making performance a regular part of the music curriculum, confidence and pride is grown and evident.

 Pupil Voice Impact Analysis